MicrosoftDocs/Viva/Viva/connections/faqs-viva-connections-feed.md

 If you’re not seeing any content in your feed, it could be because of a few reasons:
 1. There needs to be some content published to a SharePoint site or Viva Engage community that you’re a member of.
-2. Viva Engage Posts that are not Featured or to **All Company** communities or **Announcements** may be removed and replaced in subsequent feed views to give users more dynamic content.
+2. Viva Engage Posts that aren't Featured or to **All Company** communities or **Announcements** may be removed and replaced in subsequent feed views to give users more dynamic content.
-3. The SharePoint site you are publishing from (home site or organizational news site) is less than seven days old.
+3. The SharePoint site you're publishing from (home site or organizational news site) is less than seven days old.
 This issue will resolve itself and content will appear normally after the initial seven days after site creation.